f5devcentral/f5-sphinx-theme/README.rst

 Introduction
 ------------
-This repo contains a F5 Networks branded `sphinx <http://www.sphinx-doc.org/en/stable/index.html>`_ theme to assist with documentation production and delivery for projects already using Sphinx documentation.
+This repo contains the `sphinx <http://www.sphinx-doc.org/en/stable/index.html>`_ theme that is used for project documentation that is hosted on the `clouddocs.f5.com <http://clouddocs.f5.com>`_ site.

+This theme should not be used without modification for project documentation that is not hosted on the `clouddocs.f5.com <http://clouddocs.f5.com>`_ site.

 Setup and Configuration
 -----------------------